 Phillip Lopate, one of the important essayists of our time, visited our campus in April, 2010.
 In an interview with Poets and Writers magazine, he said: "Literature allows us to be more understanding about human frailty, about error, tragic flaws, and therefore, makes us more forgiving, and more self-forgiving."

 Who'll be leading the course?
-Dr. Jerald Winakur and Lee Robinson, JD, who've served as Associate Faculty at the Center since its inception, will lead the Blackboard discussions and will be present at each of the six evening meetings.
-In addition, guest experts and lecturers will attend the meetings.
-Students contributions to this course--not just the insights they have gained as medical students but the wisdom they bring to the class as human beings--are critical to its success.
+Dr. Jerald Winakur and Lee Robinson, JD, who served as Associate Faculty at the Center since its inception in 2007, led the class and the Canvas discussions through 2018.
+Dr. Kristy Kosub will be taking over the reign beginning with the 2018-2019 academic year.
+It is Dr. Kosub's desire to maintain a similar format for the course with guest experts and lecturers attending the meetings and discussions.
+Students' contributions to this course---not just the insights they have gained as medical students but the wisdom they bring to the class as human beings---are critical to its success.

-Students: We will be able to accommodate 10 second-year and 30 fourth-year students.
+Students: We will be able to accommodate four second-year and 20 fourth-year students.
 Registration will be done on a first come, first served basis.
-Interested students should contact email@example.com and submit an add/drop (MS4) or Enrichment Elective (MS2) form to the Center for Medical Humanities & Ethics, Annex Room N203 or fax to (210) 567-0805.
+Interested students should contact email@example.com.